-Looking for a karate instructor or karate lessons in Lee ?
+Seeking a karate teacher or karate lessons in Lee ?

-Our Karate classes in Lee target all types of people, usually one of these three: Those who want to study a new martial art style or hobby which keeps them fit Those who are serious about learning Karate & Those who wish to develop the ability to protect themselves and increase their self-confidence in day to day life We can assist men, women and children of all age groups irrespective of their experience or natural ability.
+Our Karate classes in Lee are prepared for all kinds of people, usually one of these three: Those who want to study a new martial art form or sports activity that keeps them healthy Those people who are serious about learning Karate & Individuals who wish to develop the ability to protect themselves while increasing their self-confidence in day to day life We can assist men, women and children of ages young and old irrespective of their experience or actual physical ability.

 Karate practice (Lee ) – Our Karate Classes in Lee

 Karate practice is usually divided into 3 primary activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 We bring these 3 activities together to bring you a complete Karate tuition experience in Lee .

 Karate: Some historical information

 Karate history can be traced back some 1400 years, to Daruma, founding father of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching techniques that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater strength and endurance, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which may be considered the first book on karate in history.